Verse 1: "On the third day there was a wedding at Cana in Galilee, and the mother of Jesus was there."

 Verses 22: "When therefore he was raised from the dead, his disciples remembered that he had said this, and they believed the Scripture and the word that Jesus had spoken."

 A prophetic word is often understood only in retrospect.
-Jesus' words would be better understood by His disciples after His death, (with the resurrection of His body occurring on the third day).
+The disciples of Jesus would better understand His Words after His death, (with the resurrection of His body occurring on the third day).
 This prophecy/prediction became the strongest proof for His claims to be God.

 Jesus Knows What Is in Man